-Students have the right to appeal dismissal from a graduate program by petitioning for a dismissal to be revoked.
+Students have the right to appeal dismissal from a graduate program by petitioning for a dismissal to be revoked as described in the "Dispute Resolution" section of the General Announcements.
 A dismissal will be held in abeyance until the petition and appeal process is concluded.
 Neither the student's advisor nor the Department of Bioengineering is required to provide financial support to a student during the petition and appeal process.
-Additional information on the petition and appeals process can be found at https://ga.rice.edu/graduate-students/academic-policies-procedures/regulations-procedures/regulations-procedures/#text.
+Additional information on the petition and appeals process can be found at https://ga.rice.edu/graduate-students/academic-policies-procedures/regulations-procedures-all-degrees/#text.